adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 ***

-* **Separateness of Environment** Linux works in many environments and distros such as Debian, Qubes, Openbsd, Arch, and many others.
+* **Separateness of Environment** Linux works in many environments and distros such as Debian, Qubes,  Arch, and many others.
 With Various email clients, shells and packaging systems that makes the system extremely fragmented and difficult for any virus.
 So, whereas a virus can be targeted squarely at Windows users, since for the most